twixter51/To-Do-List-GUI/README.md

 -- Checks to ensure there are tasks entered

--- *new* priority feature (set priority to any task you like! there are currently 2 forms, normal priority (red), #1 priority (blue/with highlight)
+--  priority feature (set priority to any task you like! there are currently 2 forms, yellow (normal priority), red (urgency)

--- *new* prioritize features for better readability, color enhancements, tooltips.
+-- prioritize features for better readability, color enhancements, tooltips.

--- more to come
+-- **new** remove all tasks button

+-- **new** remove all priorities button

+-- **new** prompt logic is now better

+-- Next update will include the final implementation of the project with a saving system.
+Then I'm finished!

- # curr version: V.1.25
+ # curr version: V.1.5

 # Planned Updates
--- V.1.3 (Code clean-up)
+-- V.2.0 --Clean Up Code, Finish project, add saving